aryangupta-42/iitbazaar/README.md

 Please do check back here on the 13th for an updated readme file.
-The design document and research document will be available here shortly : https://drive.google.com/drive/folders/1Qjqe_8tstjJCtIBq52XquIAkeIocvV_Y
+The design document and research document will be available here shortly : https://drive.google.com/drive/folders/1Qjqe_8tstjJCtIBq52XquIAkeIocvV_Y I'm adding a ui folder in the images (img) folder in which static screenshots and short of clip of the site functioning can be viewed